 Agencies may wish to make releasing units responsible for post-release monitoring or to centralize the post-release monitoring in a single location.
 However, proper post-release monitoring requires knowledge of the datasets that have been released and the kinds of data that would allow for a re-identification attack.
 These requirements are likely to increase costs to organizations that wish to delegate post-release monitoring to other organizations or third parties.
-One way to decrease the requirement for post-release monitoring is to perform the de-identification using a formal privacy model (e.g., differential privacy) that provides for privacy without making assumptions about background information available to the data intruder.
+One way to decrease the requirement for post-release monitoring is to perform the de-identification using a privacy model that does not make assumptions about the background information available to the data intruder.